 - Cloud Cuckoo Landers: The Think Tank and sanity went their separate ways a looong time ago.

 - Crippling Overspecialization: Each of them has a specific obsession, and nothing even approaching skills in any other area.

 - Cower Power: "None of us has ever been in a fight.
 No. We do not want that."
 So they hide inside their dome with pacification fields up that keep anyone from ever pointing weapons at them.

 - Curb-Stomp Battle: If you choose to fight them.
 Even if you had a hard time with them, the ending states that the fight between them and the Courier was downright humiliating.

-- Ditzy Genius/Genius Ditz: They all show an astounding lack of common sense and general knowledge for the brightest scientific minds of their generation.
+- Ditzy Genius/Genius Ditz: For the brightest scientific minds of their generation, they all show an astounding lack of common sense and general knowledge, though a good deal of this is due to a mixture of drug abuse, isolation from human bodies, and sabotage by Mobius.
 For example, they will praise you as a genius if you recommend to Dr. 0 to put a slash through the 0 to indicate it's a number, not a letter.